Terms and Privacy •

 You probably know already this rule: right offer, right time, right place.

-Consider email signup as a targeted advert.
+Consider an email signup as a targeted advert.
 Use data you know about your visitor such as the device used to consult your page, location or page context to make your offer pertinent.

 This is the default placement for most of the website.
 It can change according to the style, wording, shape or size.